HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Algorithms and approximations for efficiently computing HBT correlation functions with full resonance contributions

 We begin by discussing how the full correlation function itself scales with the number of points at which the various quantities ($\vec{q}$, $\vec{K}, x^\mu$, etc.) in the calculation are evaluated.
 In general, the resonance spectra are of the form

 where is defined $q^0 = \vec{q} \cdot \vec{\beta}_{\vec{K}}$ in terms of the pair momentum $K$, while the weight $S$ is evaluated at some other momentum $P$ (one would obtain the thermal pion spectra by simply setting $P=K$).
-In general, this requires a 7-dimensional grid for the evaluation of each set of weighted parent resonance spectra, with independent dimensions corresponding to differing choices of $K_T$, $\Phi_K$, $P_T$, $\Phi_P$, $q_x$, $q_y$, and $q_z$.
-Fortunately, however, this dimensionality can be reduced by instead treating $q^0$ as a free dimension, eliminating the dependences on both $K_T$ and $\Phi_K$, and only reintroducing these dependences at the end of the calculation by interpolating $q^0$ to the point that satisfies the on-shell condition \eqref{On_shell_condition_for_pions}.
-This, then, means that the Fourier-transformed spectra of each relevant particle species must be evaluated on a 6-dimensional grid, consisting of $P_T$, $\Phi_P$, $q^0\equiv q_t$, $q_x$, $q_y$, and $q_z$. \footnote{ The discussion presented here assumes longitudinal boost-invariance.
-When this assumption is relaxed, the required dimensionality is even larger, and one should include non-trivial dependences on $K_L$ and $Y_P$ as well. }
+In general, this requires a 9-dimensional grid for the evaluation of each set of weighted parent resonance spectra, with independent dimensions corresponding to differing choices of $K_T$, $\Phi_K$, $Y_K$, $P_T$, $\Phi_P$, $Y_P$, $q_x$, $q_y$, and $q_z$.
+Fortunately, however, this dimensionality can be reduced by instead treating $q^0$ as a free dimension, eliminating the dependences on $K_T$, $\Phi_K$, and $Y_K$, and only reintroducing these dependences at the end of the calculation by interpolating $q^0$ to the point that satisfies the on-shell condition \eqref{On_shell_condition_for_pions}.
+For midrapidity ($Y_K = 0$) pions, which we consider exclusively in this work, this means that the Fourier-transformed spectra of each relevant particle species must be evaluated on a 7-dimensional grid, consisting of $P_T$, $\Phi_P$, $Y_P$, $q^0\equiv q_t$, $q_x$, $q_y$, and $q_z$.

 For the numerical results presented in this paper, we chose the following grid sizes, unless stated otherwise: